bumblebee577/tdplaylist/README.md

 # Worklist

 - Allow user to schedule, and complete tasks on task table
-- Display agenda as a filter on task table rather than a sidebar tab
+- Persist agenda done column by adding it as field in db
-- Make sidebar mobile friendly
+- Make sidebar and table mobile friendly
+- When timer goes to 0 should prompt user to assign time to a task and if they want to start break/skip break
 - Add integration with spotify api
-- Allow anonymous users to use without signing up
-- Allow users to change email and password
-- When timer goes to 0 should prompt user to assign time to a task and if they want to start break/skip break
+- Report on total time worked per task, per goal

 # Existing Features